Phablet: Definition

-Since its inception, the definition of a phablet has evolved displays have grown larger — on mainstream phones, and phones designed with thin bezels or curved screens to make them more compact than other devices with similar screen sizes.
+Since its inception, the definition of a phablet has evolved as displays have grown larger – on mainstream phones, and phones designed with thin bezels or curved screens to make them more compact than other devices with similar screen sizes.
 Thus, a device with a "phablet-sized" screen may not necessarily be considered one.

 Phablets typically have a diagonal display measurement between 4.6 in and 5.5 in.

 In comparison, most flagship phones released in 2022 had a screen size of 6.1 in and over, with larger versions of mainstream flagships (such as iPhone 14 Pro Max, Pixel 7 Pro, and Galaxy S23 Ultra) using 6.7 in and over displays.
 PhoneArena argued that the Galaxy S7 Edge was not a phablet, as it has a narrow and compact build with a physical footprint more in line with the smaller-screened Nexus 5X, due primarily to its use of a display with curved edges.

 In the early 2010s, several manufacturers released phones with displays taller than the conventional 3:2 aspect ratio used by the majority of devices, and diagonal screen sizes often around 4 inches.
 However, in these cases, the sizes of the devices are more compact than the 3:2 aspect ratio devices with equivalent diagonal screen sizes.